Metal Gear Solid 3: Snake Eater: Gameplay

 The basic close combat from previous installments has been heavily refined and expanded into the CQC system.
 When unarmed or using a one-handed weapon, Snake can grab opponents and put them in a chokehold, at which point a variety of actions can be performed, such as choking the enemy unconscious, throwing the guard to the ground, slitting the enemy's throat, or interrogating them at knifepoint to obtain information.
 The context, the pressure applied to the button, and movement of the analog stick determine the action performed.

 While previous games used only a simple life bar, Snake Eater keeps track of injuries over the entire body.
-For example, a long fall could fracture Snake's leg, slowing him down until the injury is properly treated with a splint and bandage.
-Unless these injuries are treated, Snake will not be able to fully recover his health for some time.
+For example, a long fall could fracture Snake's leg, lowering his maximum life until the injury either heals by itself over time, or is healed instantly through treatment with a splint and bandage.

 Besides the aforementioned features, there is also the need to rely upon native flora and fauna to survive.
 This is manifested in a stamina gauge which constantly depletes during gameplay.
 Failure to restore the gauge by eating has detrimental effects on gameplay, such as decreasing Snake's ability to aim his weapon and being heard by the enemy due to Snake's loud stomach grumbles.
 Food can be stored in the backpack until it is needed.
 However, some types of food rot over time, and consuming rotten foods may result in Snake developing a stomachache, causing the stamina gauge to deplete faster.

-The PlayStation 2 version of Snake Eater include a minigame titled "Snake vs. Monkey", in which Snake has to catch Ape Escape-style monkeys.
-In addition to containing tongue-in-cheek humor, bonus items usable in the main game can be unlocked by progressing through various stages.
+The PlayStation 2 version of Snake Eater include a minigame titled "Snake vs. Monkey", a crossover with Sony Computer Entertainment's Ape Escape series in which Snake has to catch monkeys.
+In addition to containing tongue-in-cheek humor associated with both series, bonus items usable in the main game can be unlocked by progressing through various stages.